mariagriffin/ATUExceptions/README.md

 # ATUExceptions

-For the Exceptions Exercises download the file MyATUStudentException.java on it's own
+For the Exceptions Exercises download the file **MyATUStudentException.java** on it's own

-For the challenge exercise download the ExceptionsProject folder
+For the challenge exercise download the FULL **ExceptionsProject** folder